-Our analysis indicates that there is no justifiable benefit in replacing cables with larger section cables before the end of their normal operating life.
+• Our analysis indicates that there is no justifiable benefit in replacing cables with larger section cables before the end of their normal operating life.
 We have not, therefore, included any such work in our investment plans.

 - We have conducted detailed CBA for loss reduction on ground-mounted distribution transformers.
-This indicates that there is strong positive benefit in replacing pre-1990 secondary network transformers with capacities of 800kVA and 1000kVA with EU Eco-design 2015 specification transformers.
-Prior to 1990 the specification for the transformer core used was relatively high-loss and proactive replacement with 2015 EU Eco-design specification is warranted on an economic basis. - We have conducted a detailed CBA for loss reduction on pole-mounted distribution transformers at 200kVA, 100kVA and 50kVA.
+This indicates that there is a positive benefit in replacing pre-1990 secondary network transformers with capacities of 800kVA and 1000kVA with EU Eco-design 2021 specification transformers.
+Based on latest, the marginal cost for the replacement of 800kVA transformers is preferential to the natural asset replacement cycle due to immediate losses saving incurred.
+Prior to 1990 the specification for the transformer core used was relatively highloss and proactive replacement with 2021 EU Eco-design specification is warranted on an economic basis. - We have conducted a detailed CBA for loss reduction on pole-mounted distribution transformers at 200kVA, 100kVA and 50kVA.
 This analysis shows no benefit for replacement before the end of useful transformer life. - We have conducted a detailed CBA for grid transformers and primary transformers.
 This analysis also shows that there is no benefit in replacement before the normal end of life.